SugarDarius/konpo/README.md

-A fast, unstyled, and composable comment composer React composer.
+A fast, unstyled, and composable comment composer React component.